FadeFactoryDLS/FadeFactory_Emailer/README.md

 # Passwords and secrets

-Password for the API follows "RFC 2617 HTTP Authentication" with credentials defined in environment variables.
+Password for the API follows [RFC 2617 HTTP Authentication](https://datatracker.ietf.org/doc/html/rfc2617) with credentials defined in environment variables.

 Secrets are stored in a oneline Base64 encoded file stored in GitHub secrets.